rsdoiel/rsdoiel.github.io/blog/2020/04/12/Mostly-Oberon-Modules.md

 the variable to `GetName` based on what we type at the keyboard.
 If we type more than 256 ASCII characters they will be ignored.
-After `GetName` records the typed character we use the memory associated with the `ourName` varaible we read that memory to display what we typed in the procedure named `AssembleGreeting`.
+After `GetName` records the typed character we use the memory associated with the `ourName` variable we read that memory to display what we typed in the procedure named `AssembleGreeting`.